 To get started, create your free Swagbucks account.
-Once verified (you’ll get a verification email message) you’ll get your first 5 SBs.
+Once verified (you’ll get a verification email message) you’ll get your first Bonus.
 Then take a quick survey or watch a 5-minute video.
 The opportunities to earn SBs will be endless.
 Do as little or as much as you want.

 Swagbucks is super easy to use and you’ll be amazed how quickly you can earn SBs.
-We have EC readers who earn hundreds of dollars every year that they earmark for Christmas shopping.
+We have EC readers who earn hundreds of dollars yearly that they earmark for Christmas shopping.

-You can choose to speed up your earnings by searching for online tutorials and following Swagbucks’ Facebook Page.
+You can speed up your earnings by searching for online tutorials and following Swagbucks’ Facebook Page.

 Formerly Ebates, only the name has changed.
-Rakuten is a free rebate site that I have written about in the past.
-I hope you are already earning cash-back rebates when you shop online or in-store at any number of popular retailers like Amazon, Old Navy, Chico’s, JCPenney, Lowes, Groupon.
+Rakuten is a free rebate site I have written about in the past.
+I hope you are already earning cash-back rebates when you shop online or in-store at many popular retailers like Old Navy, Chico’s, JCPenney, Lowes, and Groupon.

-Here’s the way you can turbocharge your Rakuten account to give you even more extra cash.
+Here’s how you can turbocharge your Rakuten account to give you even more extra cash.
 Refer friends and relatives to open their free account.
-Rakuten will pay you a whopping $25 for every new member you refer who he or she shops and makes a purchase at one of its partner merchants sites.
+Rakuten will pay you a whopping $25 for every new member you refer when he or she shops and purchases at one of its partner merchant sites.
 And there is no limit to how many referral fees you can earn.
 When you open your Rakuten account, you get your own unique referral link, which you can use at will—even on social media.

-If you feel fairly comfortable navigating websites, testing websites, and giving your honest feedback this may be your ideal side hustle.
+If you feel fairly comfortable navigating websites, testing websites, and giving honest feedback this may be your ideal side hustle.
 UserTesting is a company that tests websites to give feedback to site developers.
-They need people like you who are not familiar with those websites, to test them and give valuable feedback from the typical user’s standpoint.
+They need people like you, who are unfamiliar with those websites, to test them and give valuable feedback from the typical user’s standpoint.

 To get started, watch this video, by Bob Lovitch from SeedTime, and then this video from the UserTesting site.
 Both will walk you through the steps to get started and qualify as a tester so you can start earning cash—up to $30 an hour.
 Testers can easily complete three tests ($10 each) per hour—when they want and in their spare time.